 Inspection of the Electoral Register

-The current electoral register is available for inspection at the Council Offices under supervision.
+The current electoral register and monthly alteration notices available for inspection at the Council Offices under supervision.

 Previous years' registers can only be viewed once they are over 10 years old.
 They are available at the Nottinghamshire Archives.
 For more information and contact details for the Nottinghamshire Archives, please click on the link on the right hand side of the page.

 Please note that in accordance with the Representation of the People (England and Wales) (Amendment) Regulations 2002, the following rules apply to everyone inspecting the full register of electors: